 - 1200×628 px (TikTok banner/image ad)

-There may be numerous banner types out there, but you don’t have to know all dimensions by heart.
+There may be numerous banner types out there, but you don’t have to know all dimensions by heart if you want to learn how to design a banner.
 Quite the opposite, the less you concern yourself with technical aspects, the more you can focus on what really matters in ad-making—being creative.

 When designing in Creatopy’s banner maker, you can get the dimensions right with no effort, thanks to the predefined sizes library which encompasses both display and social media ad sizes.